Helping all children become happy learners

 Unless it is an emergency we should wait our turn to speak and use a normal voice.

-In school there are lots of times when I need help.
+In school there are lots of times when I might need help.

 Asking an adult when I need help is important so that I don't get upset or angry.